Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Introduction

 \section{Introduction}

 In this paper, we determine the N\'eron-Severi lattices and the transcendental lattices of $K3$ surfaces which are given as hypersurfaces in toric three-folds derived from three-dimensional Fano polytopes.
-These lattices are important from the viewpoint of mirror symmetry.
-Our argument gives a down-to-earth proof of a conjecture in mirror symmetry for $K3$ surfaces.
+These lattices are important in geometry and number theory.
+Our argument gives a proof of a conjecture in mirror symmetry for $K3$ surfaces.
 The proof of our main theorem is based on precise studies of appropriate Jacobian elliptic fibrations on our $K3$ surfaces.

 Mirror symmetry is a phenomenon originally discovered by physicists studying superstring theory.
 It suggests non-trivial relationships between geometric objects and provides a lots of interesting problems in algebraic geometry.
 Especially, many mathematicians have intensively studied Calabi-Yau hypersurfaces in toric varieties coming from reflexive polytopes since the publication of \cite{B}.
 Calabi-Yau hypersurfaces in toric three-folds are $K3$ surfaces.
 There is a famous conjecture on mirror symmetry for such toric $K3$ hypersurfaces by Dolgachev \cite{D}.
-This conjecture is formulated in terms of the following lattices of $K3$ surfaces.
-The $2$-cohomology group $H^2(S,\mathbb{Z})$ of a $K3$ surface $S$ gives an even unimodular lattice $L_{K3}$ of signature $(3,19).$ The N\'eron-Severi lattice ${\rm NS}(S)$ is a sublattice of $H^2(S,\mathbb{Z})$ defined as $H^2(S,\mathbb{Z}) \cap H^{1,1}(S,\mathbb{R})$.
+This conjecture is formulated in terms of the following lattices associated with $K3$ surfaces.
+The $2$-cohomology group $H^2(S,\mathbb{Z})$ of a $K3$ surface $S$ gives an even unimodular lattice $L_{K3}$ of signature $(3,19).$ The N\'eron-Severi lattice ${\rm NS}(S)$ is a sublattice of $H^2(S,\mathbb{Z})$ defined as $H^2(S,\mathbb{Z}) \cap H^{1,1}(S)$.
 We call $\rho={\rm rank}({\rm NS} (S))$ the Picard number of $S$.
 Then, ${\rm NS}(S)$ is of signature $(1,\rho-1)$.
 We will identify $H^2(S,\mathbb{Z})$ with the $2$-homology group $H_2(S,\mathbb{Z})$ by the Poincar\'e duality.
-Then, ${\rm NS}(S)$ is regarded as the sublattice of $H_2(S,\mathbb{Z})$ generated by divisors on $S$.
-The transcendental lattice ${\rm Tr}(S)$ is the orthogonal complement of ${\rm NS}(S)$ in $H^2(S,\mathbb{Z})$.
+Thereupon, ${\rm NS}(S)$ is regarded as the sublattice of $H_2(S,\mathbb{Z})$ generated by divisors on $S$.
+The transcendental lattice ${\rm Tr}(S)$ is the orthogonal complement of ${\rm NS}(S)$ in $H_2(S,\mathbb{Z})$.
 Here, arithmetic techniques of even lattices are powerful tools to study the above lattices (for example, see \cite{Ni}).
 Thus, mirror symmetry for toric $K3$ hypersurfaces is an interesting research theme involving researchers from various fields.